Dental Implant Failure & Salvage – Columbia, TN

 Doing Our Utmost to Save Your Smile

 Unlike other tooth replacements, you can typically expect dental implants to last for a lifetime if you care for them diligently.
 In fact, once they have been placed by an experienced professional, dental implants have a success rate of about 95 percent.
 Their unmatched functionality, reliability, and seamless appearance make them the gold standard of tooth replacement.
 However, there is always the rare chance that a dental implant could fail.
-If you suspect that you’re dealing with a failed dental implant in Columbia, TN, we urge you to reach out to our team at Beck Dental Care as soon as possible.
+If you suspect that you’re dealing with a failed dental implant, we urge you to reach out to our team to learn more about dental implant failure and salvage from our Columbia, TN dentist at Beck Dental Care of Columbia as soon as possible.
 Our skilled dentists can examine your mouth, develop a treatment plan, and do their utmost to save your smile.

 Why Do Dental Implants Fail?

 There are many possible reasons for dental implant failure, with peri-implantitis being the most common.
 Peri-implantitis is a bacterial infection of the gums surrounding a dental implant.
 Left untreated, peri-implantitis can destroy the gum tissue and bone structure holding the post in place, causing it to fail.
 It usually develops as a result of poor oral hygiene.

 A dental implant may also fail for other reasons, including:

 - A traumatic injury to the mouth, jaw, or face.

 - The failure of the implant to integrate with the jawbone after placement.